cloudmesh-community/book/chapters/assignment.md

 Bibliography:

-: All bibliography has to be provided in a jabref/bibtex file.
-There
+: All bibliography has to be provided in a bibtex file that **MUST**
-    is **NO EXCEPTION** to this rule.
+    either be validated with **jabref** or with **emacs**.
+There is **NO EXCEPTION** to this rule.
 Please be advised doing references right takes some time so you want to do this early.
 Please note that exports of Endnote or other bibliography management tools do not lead to properly formatted bibtex files, despite they claiming to do so.
 You will have to clean them up and we recommend to do it the other way around.
-Manage your bibliography with jabref.
-Make sure labels only include chracters from [a-zA-Z0-9-].
-Use dashes and not underscore or : in the label.
+The easies is to manage your bibliography with jabref.
+Make sure **labels** only include characters from [a-zA-Z0-9-].
+Use dashes and not underscore and colons (`_` ,`:`) in the label.
+We will deduct points if you submit an invalid bibtex file to github.
+So please make sure your file is validated.
+You can even create your own checks with tools such as biber.

 ### Project Deliverables